angela-d/brain-dump/grafana-prtg/README.md

 **Regex Queries**
 - [Group Sensor](regex-query.md) - Query similarly-named (but different) sensors that are members of the same Group

+**Custom background / images and CSS**
+- [Custom styles](custom-background-styles.md) - Add gradients, heading styles and custom icons to your dashboard

 **Preview Your Dashboard**

 While on the dashboard view, click the monitor icon; click once more to enter kiosk mode and remove the headers.
 ESC to quit kiosk mode.